Play The Enchanted Cave

 I became a huge fan of the Ancient Cave, and thought that it could be a great idea to use as a complete flash game, and simple enough to use as my first flash game.
 It turned out to be a lot more difficult that I’d originally predicted, but I learned a ton during the development.

 Another important game to mention is Tower of the Sorceror, a freeware, downloadable PC game that’s been around for years.
 It’s a great puzzle game, and really makes the player strategize what monsters to fight, if they decide that the treasure the monster is guarding is valuable enough for the health lost during the fight.
-The simple touch-to-fight battle system and puzzle-like design of monsters and treasures in The Enchanted Cave were based on the gameplay of Tower of the Sorceror.

 Before work on The Enchanted Cave, I’d had some experience in pixel art, so I was decent at it.
 I also had experience in the 3D modelling and animation program Blender, but I only used that for a few things, like the effects animations (enemy explosion, wings, heal), and for a base for the hero’s attack animation.
 I animated a 3D sprite-proportioned rig in Blender, saved those frames and pixeled over top of them to get as fluid of an animation as I could with pixels.
 Shown below is the sprite rig and the pixeled hero.